ozzono/articles/android-crypto/how-to-mine-en.md

 ### Conclusion

-### Using linux emulation with slow processing in an old android device to mine cryptos isn't profitable, even if it is pooling monero
+### Using Linux emulation with slow processing in an old android device to mine cryptos isn't profitable, even if it is pooling monero

 It is perfectly possible to mine monero or any other crypto using android.
-Depending of the device it may even be profitable but deffinetly not with old low processing ones.
+Depending of the device it may even be profitable but deffinetly not with low-processing old ones.

 - With UserLand in a Moto X 2013:
   - Hashrate: 0.42H/s
   - Power Consumption: 4.335W
     - For this experiment it was used a usv wall charge with de 5.1V e 850mA output
     - P = V * I --> P = 5.1 * 0.850
-  - In Brazil electric energy is expensice.
+  - Electric energy is expensive in Brazil.
 In São Paulo, when this article was written, with direct conversion: **US$ 0.14 KWh**.
   - Result: it's not worth it!
     <div style="text-align:center">
         <img src="./img3.jpeg"/>